 - Protect all exposed edges of the flooring by installing wall molding and/or transition strips.
-Make sure that no plank will be secured in any way to the subfloor. - For wet areas such as bathrooms caulk the perimeter of the floor with a flexible silicone caulk. - Protect the finished flooring from exposure to direct sunlight to reduce fading and thermal expansion. - Do not use tape to secure floor protection during construction or renovation.
-Use ram board or similar to protect the floor.
+Make sure that no plank will be secured in any way to the subfloor. - For wet areas such as bathrooms caulk the perimeter of the floor with a flexible silicone caulk. - Protect the finished flooring from exposure to direct sunlight to reduce fading and thermal expansion. - Cutting resilient product into a fine point may lead to delamination.
+Use an ethyl cyanoacrylate based glue to help fuse the resilient point together.
+Be sure to clean all glue from the top surface immediately.
+Alcohol based glues may cause resilient products to swell. - Adhering tape to the surface of your resilient flooring could damage the surface.
+Do not use tape to secure floor protection directly to the floor during construction or renovation.
+Instead, adhere tape to the material used to protect the floor and secure it to the base molding along the wall.
+A material such as ram board can also be used to protect your flooring.